mosa/MOSA-Project/Source/Docs/mosa-project-structure.rst

 Other projects
 **************

-If some projects are not mentioned here, it's probably because they're miscelleanous and/or do not fit in any of the categories cited above.
+If some projects are not mentioned here, it's probably because they're miscellaneous and/or do not fit in any of the categories cited above.